bingeli1212/nitrile-preview/doc/DOC-epub.md

       + block
   ```

-- if there are chapters as well as parts,
+- if there were chapters as well as parts,
-  then the 'top' object is to contain only arrays.
+  then the 'top' object were to contain only arrays
+  as its elements.
   Each array is to capture the imported part, except
-  for the first one, which is an anonymous part that
+  for the first one, which is called "anonymous part" that
-  always contains a single anonymous chapter, which
+  always contains a single element called "anonymous chapter", which
-  contain all the blocks in the main document.
+  should've been holding all the blocks in the main document.
   If there are no content in the main document,
   then the "anonymous chapter" will still be there
   but it will have zero elements.